 Best Restaurants and Cafes in Catania

-Discover the flavors and aromas of delicious and traditional Sicilian cuisine as you make your way through the city.
-In the historical center, you’ll find plenty of bars and restaurants that bustle with a vibrant atmosphere of locals and visitors.
-Try the Catania street food specialty ‘Arancini’, fried rice balls with ragout and mozzarella, while you navigate the lively streets.
+Sicilian cuisine is delicious!
+In the historical center, we found plenty of buzzing bars and restaurants.
+Don’t forget to try the Catania street food specialty ‘Arancini’, a fried rice ball with ragout and mozzarella.
 Some of our favorite restaurants were:

 - A Putia Dell’Ostello (in a lava cave)